Blue Screen of Death

 Search and repair corrupted system files on Windows OS

-You can use the System File Checker tool to scan your system files and to repair missing or corrupted system files.
-The sfc/scannow command (System File Check) scans the integrity of all protected operating system files and replaces incorrect, corrupted, changed or damaged versions with the correct versions possible.
+The System File Checker (sfc/scannow) is a useful tool in Windows that allows you to scan and repair missing or corrupted system files.
+By running this command, the tool checks the integrity of protected operating system files and automatically replaces any incorrect, corrupted, changed, or damaged versions with the correct ones from the Windows system file cache.
+This can help resolve various issues, including the "SYSTEM THREAD EXCEPTION NOT HANDLED" error, caused by corrupted system files, and ensures the stability and proper functioning of the operating system.
 You will get more information about this form the following link .

 Disable Fast Startup